 This is the most important question.
 Everything else flows from this.
 Air conditioners are rated in terms of BTUs, or British Thermal Units.
 The important thing is that a higher number means a more powerful unit, and most homes don't need a big air conditioner.
 So let's take that into consideration.

 Most living rooms are about 250 square feet, so if you're buying a unit just to cool your living room, you probably don't need more than 7000 BTUs.
 That's a small window unit right there.
 So, going from there, your BTU needs scale up with your home size.
-Here's a helpful BTU Calculator:
+Find out which is right for you by using the BTU Calculator.

 How can you use this information?
 Easily!
 With this knowledge, you can plan out your AC air home cooling system with great accuracy.
 If you own a small apartment, you can get by with no more than two small window units.
 If you own a large home, it'd probably be more efficient to work out a more comprehensive central cooling system that's capable of regulating the temperature of your entire home with one unit.
 Whatever your needs, you can effectively plot out your cooling solution with the BTU Calculator.